BWSI Course - Embedded Security and Hardware Hacking

 This program consists of two components: an online course from January to May open to all interested students and a four-week summer program from July 6 to July 31 for a select group of students.

 The online course will introduce the students to several security topics with a focus on threats that are especially concerning for embedded systems.
 These topics include: embedded software security, cryptographic protocol attacks, JTAG and UART probing, side-channel analysis and fault-injection, and hardware Trojans.
 This background will help prepare students for the summer course, during which they will perform security assessments of multiple implementations of an embedded system: a wireless home door lock.
 Teams will compete to see who can find and fix the most security flaws in these systems.

 The online component for the Embedded Security and hardware hacking course contains important introductory material to provide students with the background required to successfully complete the four-week summer course.
 A virtual machine image is provided for students to download and use on their own computers, with necessary tools preinstalled, so that they can work through both the introductory and more advanced topics.

 The online course will consist of the following modules:

-The four-week summer program is based on the http://mitrecyberacademy.org/competitions/ectf-2016/ectf16desc.html">MITRE 2016 Collegiate eCTF, which challenged teams of undergraduate and graduate students to design a secure system for an Internet-enabled home door lock with two-factor authentication.
+The four-week summer program is based on the https://mitrecyberacademy.org/competitions/embedded/ which challenges teams of undergraduate and graduate students to design a secure system for an Internet-enabled home door lock with two-factor authentication.
 BWSI students will examine the submissions from real college teams and hunt for security flaws.
 The course will consist of a mix of lectures and hands-on projects that reinforce and apply the material.
 The detailed topics for each week are listed below:

 Week 1: Reconnaissance